 If Zach did business with the underworld, and his existing contacts there, the suspensions didn't matter at all.
 In the end, he recommended two approaches.
 The first, a "very slow boat" process, was for Zach to hire them to reach out to Regina in his absence.
 He made it very clear this was not pro-bono work, and they would have to be paid in advance.
 But in this process, they would reach out to Regina and receive anything the authorities there might release in regard to the situation.
 They would then use what, if anything, was released to clear his record.
 But Zach should be prepared to be disappointed.
 Simply admitting someone was doing something covert damages the covert nature of anything that was done.
 Instead, he could wait for everything to resolve on it's own, which it could well do while waiting for word from Regina.
 The other suggestion was to plead the case directly with Duke Leonard, and hope that he offered some level of temporary relief from the suspension until the charges were resolved.
 Being honest and direct, the lawyer said he did not recommend this, as they didn't have a lot of the facts on which to build a case.
 So it might work faster, but could make things worse.
 The third option was that Zach ignore it and move on, hoping that those he'd worked for would clean up the issues for him.

 When Zach asked how much getting the paperwork started would cost he was told Cr 3,000.
 Zach discussed his lack of funds and Mikah said they'd talk to the attaché and she'd decide if she wanted to invest in resolving things that way?
 Zach agreed that waiting might be best at that point.
-When the lawyer asked if there was anything else he could do for them, he was surprised by activity from yet another direction as Mikah explained that they were negotiating with Rhylanor University in regard to data on the Nomads of Jae Tellona.
+When the lawyer asked if there was anything else he could do for them, he was surprised by activity from yet another direction.
+Mikah said they were negotiating with Rhylanor University in regard to data on the Nomads of Jae Tellona.
 Not even having heard of this culture, the lawyer could only ask if they'd gotten any kind of written agreement yet?
 When Mikah said they didn't, the lawyer immediately said that was a bad thing.
-He advised that they should always have everything that was being agreed on written, so there was legal recourse to examine the document for intent in the case of attempted fraud.
+He recommended that they should always have everything being agreed to written down, so there was legal recourse to examine the document for intent in the case of attempted fraud.

 He pointed out that if there were verbal agreements, and there was any money involved, it was at risk.
 Mikah said there were no agreements yet, and he suggested they still have all negotiation points written down to protect themselves.
 He also recommended they have legal representation when drawing up the negotiation points, to protect themselves against local legal pitfalls they might not be aware of, not being from the system.
-He continued, saying such representation would then be available, at a base fee, to take part in the negotiations, and review any agreements or contracts.
+He continued, saying such representation would then be available from his firm at a base fee, to take part in the negotiations, and review any agreements or contracts.
 Dame Mikah enthusiastically said, "That would be wonderful.
 We would definitely need your services for that."
-He answered, "Depending on how complex the situation is, that cost could go from Cr100 to..."
+He answered, "Depending on how complex the situation is, that cost could go from Cr 100 to..."

 As a result, with some security precautions taken, they returned to the fair and seeing things they didn't know existed, or were made in different ways.
 They also pulled out the cards the cabbie gave them to check out.
 First, they went to the table advertising the self-cooking meal pouches.
 As they checked this out, they found the stand was stocked with 'micro-pouches' to show off their process to possible customers.
 They were willing to spend hours, if not days, discussing their product if not their process.
 Rol tried the entree sample and Zach tried a desert.
 Both admitted they tasted good and the consistency, texture and other features were pretty good.
 Curious, Rol started discussing price and delivery, to find their prices ran about 10% higher than a prepared meal of a similar quality.
 Rol told Mikah they should consider it when they restocked their galley and Mikah considered the recommendation.
 When Mikah said to get their contact info, Rol said he already had it and told the staff they'd be in touch.

 As they were moving through the fair, they seemed to be on a collision course with another team being led by someone fashionably dressed.
 When the Countess didn't seem alarmed, they followed her until they had to stop to address each other.
 At that point, Countess Ursara said, "Good afternoon Lord William" in a friendly voice.
 The man greeted her back saying, "Good afternoon Countess", in a friendly voice.
 Brian realized he knew the guy was important, but didn't know who he was, and whispered this to Mikah.
-When Ursara asked, "How is your Lordship enjoying the trade fair?", the Knights all caught the subservient tone of the words as Countesses were much higher on the order of precedence than Lords.
+When Ursara asked, "How is your Lordship enjoying the trade fair?"
+The Knights all noticed the subservient tone of the words because Countesses stood much higher on the order of precedence than Lords.
 This signaled that something unusual was going on.

 Lord William responded, "Well Your Excellency.
 I think this is a really interesting crop and I wonder what contracts will come out of it.
 My brother will certainly enjoy any benefits to the system."
 A major clue came out when Ursara replied, "Well, I'm certainly looking forward to seeing if I can get an audience with your brother during my stay."
 As she said this, Brian realized exactly who 'Lord William' was and who his brother the Duke was.
 Dame Mikah got it from his Lordship's comments about benefiting the system.
 When Lord William asked how long she was in system, Ursara said, "At least a month."
 Nodding in Zimzod's direction, she said, "I'm handling a sale for this particular Knight, who I understand your brother already has business with."